 WAFCC provides telehealth services to member clinics.
-Telehealth offers an easy, convenient way to for providers and patients to connect and review many health issues.
+Telehealth offers an easy, convenient way for providers and patients to connect and discuss many health issues.

 If you are a current WAFCC member clinic interested in adding telehealth to your patient services, visit the Telehealth Toolkit (link to come).
 Or contact Danine Casper, firstname.lastname@example.org